-- The Mighty Thor swings his hammer around his head and then releases it with it still attached to his wrist.
+- The Mighty Thor swings Mjölnir around his head and then releases it with it still attached to his wrist.
 The momentum then carries him half way across the world.
 Sure, that would work... no, really, it would work.
 It would take some epic deltoids though or maybe a magic hammer.
 Thor has both.
 Though his inability to fly depends entirely on who happens to be writing him at the moment.
-It's possible that they might still stick with the "I throw my hammer!" bit but the way it's portrayed there's no way it could be anything BUT true flight.
+It's possible that they might still stick with the "I throw my hammer!" bit but the way it's portrayed there's no way it could be anything but true flight.
 In some other media he's shown to be able to achieve true flight, though normally by summoning wind or the power of Mjolnir to levitate him.

 - Batman (usually, depending on the incarnation) can not only swing on his grappling hook but use his cape as a glider.

 - Susan Storm can jump around on invisible platforms into the sky.

 - Wonder Woman was originally unable to fly directly in the manner of Superman but (as with original Superman) they simplified all the handwaves to just give her flight.
-In The Silver Age of Comic Books, and possibly The Golden Age of Comic Books, Wonder Woman used to "glide on air currents" — which somehow always seemed to be going in the right direction unless it became a plot point (like one story in which the villain encased a city in ice, which apparently meant that there were only downdrafts).
-This was retconned into full flight in the 1986 revamp, thanks to magic sandles donated by the god, Hermes, and has remained so ever since.
+In The Silver Age of Comic Books, and possibly The Golden Age of Comic Books, Wonder Woman used to "glide on air currents"—which somehow always seemed to be going in the right direction unless it became a plot point (like one story in which the villain encased a city in ice, which apparently meant that there were only downdrafts).
+This was retconned into full flight in the 1986 revamp, thanks to magic sandals donated by the god, Hermes, and has remained so ever since.

 - Storm can fly by using her powers to shoot a strong gust of wind up her backside.